gary-liguoliang/gary-liguoliang.github.io/_posts/2019-07-10-how-does-poor-app-change-my-career-path.md

 I refused to make any more changes -- until I automated all end-to-end test cases.

-## what I did
+## What I did

-### built a BDD testing framework

-which enables me write all my known test cases in BDD/Gherkin style
+ - built a BDD testing framework to enable me write all my known test cases in BDD/Gherkin style

-## built a CI pipeline to execute automation tests

-on each code change.
+ - setup CI pipeline to execute automation tests on each code change

-### documented most of the features in BDD/Gherkin style
+ - documented most of the features in BDD/Gherkin style

-documented more test cases by talking to users and reading logs
+ - share the testing freamwork to users, let them to add test cases

-### share BDD with all developers

-feature file is mandatory for feature changes
+ - share BDD with all developers, BDD feature file is mandatory for feature changes

+## What I achieved
 after few months:
  - the file mover has a CI pipeline with fully automated end-to-end tests.
  - feature files are considered as documents.